Julie Hambleton

 9. Cost

-“We both had full-time jobs.
+Yes, RVs can be extremely expensive.
+They still don’t compare to the cost of buying and living in a regular home.
+What’s better is the freedom you get for that smaller price tag, and that can’t be bought.
+(1) “We both had full-time jobs.
 We were doing the 9 to 5 grind.
 We had the house, but it just didn’t fit us quite right.
 We were just working, working working,” Jessica Meinhofer recalls.
 “We were longing for freedom.”
 (2)

 Live Free

 Of course, not everyone’s jobs allow them to work remotely in the way that living in an RV requires.
-That being said, many of the people who choose this lifestyle find alternatives that allow them to make money and have the freedom that they are craving.
+That being said, many of the people who choose this lifestyle find alternatives that allow them to make money and have the freedom that they crave.
 With more and more companies moving to remote offices, this might just be the sign you need to take the plunge, ditch the house, and embrace life on the road.